CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * Ability to work independently
 * Assertiveness
 * Experience in project management
-#### ISMS.1.M5 Contract drafting when ordering an external information security officer [institutional director]
+#### ISMS.1.M5 Contract design when ordering an external information security officer [Institutional Management]

 If an external information security officer is appointed, the following instructions should be observed.

 In particular, in small companies or public authorities, it may be appropriate not to fill the role of information security officer by a separate employee, but to use the services of an external information security officer.
 To do this, you must first select a suitable, qualified information security expert.
 Information about the necessary qualifications, the function and the tasks of an information security officer can be found in the BSI Standard 100-2 and in the action ISMS.1.M4 Appointment of an Information Security Officer.

-Before appointing an external information security officer, a contract must be concluded between the service provider and the company's own institution, in which the tasks of the external information security officer and the mutual rights and obligations must be regulated as precisely as possible.
+Before appointing an external information security officer, a contract must be concluded between the service provider and his own institution, in which the tasks of the external information security officer and the mutual rights and obligations must be regulated as precisely as possible.
 It is important to ensure that the contract includes a suitable confidentiality agreement.
 The assignment of an external information security officer is thus a special form of outsourcing.

 The following aspects should at least be regulated in the contract: